 You might think that birds and reptiles couldn’t be further different when you compare an alligator lazily sunning itself in Florida against a small songbird feeding in your backyard.
 Buzzards circle above the deserts while vipers swim through the sand below.

 There are several main differences between birds and reptiles.
 The most noticeable is that birds have feathers and can fly.
-Birds also migrate in groups, only have two limbs, and are warm-blooded.
+Birds migrate in groups, only have two limbs, and are warm-blooded.

 You will often hear baby birds referred to as little dinosaurs, especially larger species like herons that lack feathers in the nest and have large feet.

 Looking at the cassowary’s feet and the shape of a baby heron in the nest, they look pretty reptilian.

 After the mass extinction of the dinosaurs, only one group remained.
 This group consisted of feathered dinosaurs.
 These slowly evolved into the birds that we know now.